 - “Board certified” is an American term.
 Caplinger is not certified by any board recognized by the American Board of Medical Specialties.

 - Papers distributed by one of Caplinger’s agents stated Immuno Pharmaceuticals was registered as a corporation in Pennsylvania in 1995 and that in 1996 Caplinger owned 30% of its stock.
 The “research” produced by Caplinger and/or the company is described in the last section of this article.

 - The initials “FACIP” stand for “Fellow of the American College of International Physicians.”
-ACIP is a respectable voluntary organization that conducts health-related activities intended to benefit the medical profession and the public.
-It has approximately 1,500 members, most of whom are physicians.
-Physicians who join ACIP are called “fellows.”
-Caplinger is not listed in ACIP’s online (1996) directory, but he did belong in the past.
-Since voluntary health organizations don’t normally check the credentials of their applicants, Caplinger became an “FACIP,” even though he could not meet the eligibility requirements.
+ACIP was a respectable voluntary organization that conducted health-related activities intended to benefit the medical profession and the public.
+In the mid-1990s, It had approximately 1,500 members, most of whom were physicians.
+Physicians who joined ACIP were called “fellows.”
+Caplinger was not listed in ACIP’s online (1996) directory, but he had belonged in the past.
+Since voluntary health organizations don’t normally check the credentials of their applicants, Caplinger apparently became an “FACIP,” even though he could not meet the eligibility requirements.

 Schemes and Prosecutions

 In 1984, the Florida Department of Professional Regulation investigated complaints indicating that Caplinger had been practicing medicine without a license.
 The case was settled without prosecution because Caplinger signed a cease-and-desist agreement, said he had terminal cancer and was moving to France for treatment, and indicated that he had no intention of returning to Florida.